A PLAN to spruce up and improve the run down Hastings Castle site has been given the green light.

-A council ‘scrutiny’ panel had discussed the best way forward to manage, enhance and market the castle.
+A council ‘scrutiny’ panel met to discuss the best way forward to manage, enhance and market the castle.

-It considered setting up a joint ticket offer for the Castle, alongside West Hill lift, Smugglers Adventure and the Blue Reef Aquarium.
+They considered setting up a joint ticketing offer for the Castle, alongside West Hill lift, Smugglers Adventure and the Blue Reef Aquarium.
 The committee agreed to trial it this summer to encourage more people the West Hill lift and visit the castle.

 The castle is owned by the council but since 2009 has been run by Spanish operators Aspro.